Syngenta shareholder lobby group welcomes management change

+NEW YORK, March 30 Pacific Investment Management Co on Thursday said it had hired Gregory Hall as a managing director and head of private strategies.

-LONDON A group of rebel Syngenta SYNN.VX shareholders said on Wednesday it welcomed the news that Chief Executive Mike Mack was leaving the company, as the change at the top could benefit the Swiss company.
+LONDON Oct 21 A group of rebel Syngenta shareholders said on Wednesday it welcomed the news that Chief Executive Mike Mack was leaving the company, as the change at the top could benefit the Swiss company.

 "We welcome the decision because it shows that somebody takes responsibility," said Folke Rauscher, managing director of a group calling itself the "Alliance of Critical Syngenta-Shareholders". here